 - the issue of a Building Consent, or

 - the receipt of an application for a Utility Service Connection.

 When do I need to pay my Development Contributions?

 1. Resource Consent – Land Use

-Payment is due prior to commencement of the activity approved by the resource consent.
-However, where a Building Consent is also required payment is due prior to the issue of the code of compliance certificate or prior to the connection to Council services, whichever comes first.
+Payment is due upon the granting of a land use consent.
+Where a Building Consent is also required payment is due prior to the issue of the code of compliance certificate or prior to the connection to Council services, whichever comes first.

 2. Resource Consent – Subdivision